Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-MOV R4, R3, LSR 3 ;This command takes the value in R3, shifts it to the right by 3 bits and writes it into R4.
+MOV R4, R3, LSR 3 ;This command takes the value in R3, shifts it to the right by 3 bits, and writes it into R4.
 ```
 **Important Notes**:
-- If one of the shift/rotate comammands is used, it will always be the last parameter of an assembly instruction.
+- If one of the shift/rotate commands is used, it will always be the last parameter of an assembly instruction.
-- The specific register/immediate which the shift/rotate command acts upon, will be explained for each instruction.
+- The specific register/immediate which the shift/rotate command acts upon will be explained for each instruction.

 The operand can also be interpreted as a register if the "Use Register Enable Bit" is set.
 In this case, the shift amount will be specified by the 5 least significant bits of the register: